National Brain Research Centre: History

 On 5 October 1995, the proposal for founding NBRC was put forward.
-The creation was subsequently declared on 14 November 1997 as a part of the Golden Jubilee celebrations of India's Independence and the birth anniversary of the former Prime Minister, the architect of modern science, Jawaharlal Nehru.
+The creation was subsequently declared on 14 November 1997 as a part of the Golden Jubilee celebrations of India's Independence and the birth date of the former Prime Minister, Jawaharlal Nehru.
 A Management Advisory Committee was further formed.
 In 2000, the institute commenced functioning as an autonomous institute of the Department of Biotechnology from its temporary location at International Centre for Genetic Engineering and Biotechnology, New Delhi.
-NBRC was awarded the status of deemed university by Ministry of Education in 2002.
+NBRC was awarded the status of Deemed University by Ministry of Education in 2002.
 On 16 December 2003, NBRC was moved to the foothills of the Aravalli Range in Manesar.

 In the year 2006, National Neuroimaging facility was established that was fully equipped with state-of-the-art equipment, such as a 3 tesla magnetic resonance imaging scanner, electroencephalography, and evoked potential recording.
 In the following year, a Translational and Clinical Neuroscience Unit was formed along with a Neurology Outpatient Department to Civil Hospital, Gurgaon, to help common people and assess the occurrence of neurological cases in this region.
 Further, the Centre of Excellence for Epilepsy, jointly administered by NBRC and All India Institute of Medical Sciences, was established in 2005.
 Two major flagship programs by NBRC were initiated in the past few years.
-By 2017, National Dementia Program was initiated under NBRC’s leadership, whereas by 2019, a flagship program entitled “Comparative mapping of common mental disorders (CMD) over the lifespan” was launched to understand the science of well-being.
+By 2017, National Dementia Program was initiated under NBRC's leadership, whereas by 2019, a flagship program entitled "Comparative mapping of common mental disorders (CMD) over the lifespan" was launched to understand the science of well-being.